sabah-ali/WeatherApp/README.md

 # WeatherApp
 A small weather application made using HTML, Bootstrap 4 and JavaScript.
-Application gather information from the Open weather API
+Application gathers information from the Open weather API